learnrelay/learnrelay/content/queries/variables.md

 ## Prepare variables

-Let's say that we want to query 1000 pokemons when we sort by id, but 100000 otherwise.
+Let's say that we want to query 1000 Pokemons when we sort by id, but 100000 otherwise.
 This can be achieved with `prepareVariables`:

 ```javascript